AustinAres2007/DeveloperJoe/README.md

 - `/disconnect` -> Disconnects bot from voice channel it is in, if any.
 - Can now generate images by @ing the bot.
 Usage: `@DeveloperJoe image: {image prompt}`
+- Removed listening capabilities due to a multiude of bugs associated with it.

 #### 3. Bug Fixes